ThomWright/ThomWright.github.io/_drafts/microservice-architectures.md

 As an example, services are likely to be running in several environments, e.g. staging and production.
 Assuming you are defining your infrastructure declaratively somehow, it's likely you'll have some configuration for these environments somewhere, which will include which services should run and which versions of those services.
 In other words, the production environment knows about your service, and has a dependency on it.
 If the service codebase includes the configuration for a specific environment, then the service also knows about the environment, which is then a circular dependency.

-In practice, this means the the environment and service are _coupled with respect to configuration changes_.
+In practice, this means the environment and service are _coupled with respect to configuration changes_.
 If we want to change a log level, we would need to change that in the service, build a new version, then change the service version in the production environment.

 However, if we keep environment-specific configuration out of the service, then it means we can change this log level without having to change the service itself, or rebuild it.
 See [The Twelve-Factor App - Config](https://12factor.net/config) for a deeper discussion of this concept.